aerospike/act/README.md

 The default tomb-raider-sleep-usec is 1000, or 1 millisecond.

 **max-reqs-queued**
+How much the transaction queues are allowed to back up before the ACT test fails.
+This is a total across all queues.
+You may want to try increasing this limit if your tests fail this way -- some devices may see the queues periodically back up very quickly, but then clear again very quickly.
+The default max-reqs-queued is 100000.

 **max-lag-sec**
+How much the large-block operations (act_storage) or cache-thread operations (act_index) are allowed to lag behind their target rates before the ACT test fails.
+The default max-lag-sec is 10.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run.